neimaaman/first-ecommerce-store/prompt.md

-10th section -- two images between the image header "join our newsletter" an dp tag "sign up for deals, new products and promotions and input tag envelop image footer section similar to nav bar the logo beside it p tag headphone store nav bar home, shop, product, contact us under with another div but similar section copy right privacy policy terms of use on the corner of the right side socila media icons
+10th section -- two images between the image header "join our newsletter" an dp tag "sign up for deals, new products and promotions and input tag envelop image footer section similar to nav bar the logo beside it p tag product store nav bar home, shop, product, contact us under with another div but similar section copy right privacy policy terms of use on the corner of the right side socila media icons